Published by Christina Riley. Last Updated on February 25, 2024.

 With happy hour oyster deals and a comfortable wrap-around patio, this spot is perfect for hungry families who want something high-end at an affordable price.

-Davidson is the adorable Southern town you’d see in a Hallmark movie.
+Davidson is the adorable Lake Norman town that belongs in a Hallmark movie.
 The college town has boutique shops, 12 miles of greenways, and is proudly walkable.

 Address: 131 N Main St, Davidson